 I was trained as a marine ecologist and have done field work around the world, primarily in coral reef, rocky intertidal, and rocky reef ecosystems.
 Over the last decade my research has become much more interdisciplinary; I regularly collaborate with economists, anthropologists, decision scientists, and conservation scientists, as well as ecologists and marine scientists.
 Topically I focus my research on a range of issues and questions related to effective and efficient protection and sustainable use of marine resources.
 The project descriptions below highlight how these interests have translated into specific research programs and focal geographic regions.
-Ultimately, these projects aim to inform the science and application of marine protected areas (MPAs) and no-take marine reserves, ecosystem based management (EBM), and marine spatial planning (MSP).

 Ocean Health Index